App idea documentation- done!

 Expenses to be borne by you- ???

 Getting an ideal answer to how much your project will cost is impossible.
-But, it needs to be hammered out from the starting to avoid future conflicts and the challenges.
+But, it needs to be hammered out from the starting to avoid future conflicts and challenges.
 There are a few factors such as the company’s operating procedure, goals, and contracted requirements while signing the billing contract that is taken into account to determine how much it will cost to develop the app.

-Basically, there are two pricing models – Fixed cost and Hourly rate, which are mostly preferred by the service seekers and service providers across the globe.
+Basically, there are two pricing models – Fixed cost and Hourly rate, which are mostly preferred by service seekers and service providers across the globe.
 The businesses or individuals who partner with an IT outsourcing service provider spend thousands of dollars to develop the required solution.
-Here, working on a defined budget is crucial, and the reliable IT outsourcing companies provide a better value for your money.
+Here, working on a defined budget is crucial, and reliable IT outsourcing companies provide a better value for your money.

-Traditionally, the fixed price model is favored by the companies, but nowadays, the companies are employing hourly rate (Time-and-material) model to engage with an IT company.
+Traditionally, the fixed price model is favored by the companies, but nowadays, the companies are employing an hourly rate (Time-and-material) model to engage with an IT company.
 Additionally, both pricing models have their own pros and cons, which make the selection of the right pricing contract difficult.
 It pops up a question- Which is better?
 Let’s decide!